klyvedev/klyve/index.md

   </a>
 </div>

-Windows/Linux Executable • Free to Use • BYO LLM Key {: .fs-2 .text-grey-dk-000 .mt-2 .text-center }
+Windows & Linux Versions • Free to Use • BYO LLM Key {: .fs-2 .text-grey-dk-000 .mt-2 .text-center }

 ---